viralemergence/tatat/rousettus_tutorial/README.md

     -sqlite_db /src/sqlite_db/tatat.db \
     -table_name accession_numbers -rna_type coding
 ```
 Once completed, the "accession_numbers" table will be populated with accession numbers and gene symbols.
+Notes:
-Note: the rna_type "coding" is used to skip any genes that may be non-coding.
+- The rna_type "coding" is used to skip any genes that may be non-coding.
+- Here we bind the "/etc" directory, as this contains credentials necessary for interacting with web services.
+Depending on the host system's directory structure, this may need to be changed

 **Disclaimer**: This is the most touchy part of TATAT.
-Unfortunately, since the Datasets tool uses the NCBI servers, sometimes the script crashes if the servers are experiencing high demand, maintenance, updates, or other factors not fully understood.
+Unfortunately, since the Datasets tool uses the NCBI servers, sometimes the script crashes if the servers are experiencing high demand, maintenance, database updates, or other factors not fully understood.
 For instance, it has been observed the NCBI servers seem to reject requests via Datasets around midnight.
 However, most of the time it runs correctly.
 <br><br>
 That being said, we also highly recommend obtaining an NCBI API key to use for this part of the script.
 Members of the scientific community have claimed that frequent requests to the NCBI servers without a key may result in ALL requests being rejected.
 This is supposedly a protective measure to prevent overloading the servers, either from novice scripters or malicious attacks.
 Please obtain an NCBI API key to prevent being blocked from the servers.
 <br><br>